li-shen-amy/eeg_sleep/README.md

 ## Basic setup:
 EEG and EMG electrodes were connected to flexible recording cables via a mini-connector.
 Recordings started after 20-30 min of habituation.
 The signals were recorded with an OpenEphys data acquisiton module (sampling rate, 1,000 Hz).
 You can also record the trigger signal (as reference for treatment or photo-stimulation) and EEG state can be analyzed aligned with the onset of trigger.
 ## Feature extraction
-- EEG and EMG spectral analysis was carried out using fast Fourier transform (FFT).
+- EEG and EMG spectral analysis was carried out using fast Fourier transform (FFT, multi-taper).
 The power spectrum was calculated using 5 s sliding windows, sequentially shifted by 2.5 s increments.
 - We summed the EEG power in the range from 1 to 4 Hz and from 6 to 12 Hz, yielding time-dependent delta and theta power, respectively.
 For further analysis, we computed the theta/delta power ratio and summed the EMG power in the range of 20-300 Hz.
 ## Auto-scoring
 - According to the distribution of the EEG delta power (with 24h continuously recording), we determined a threshold for the delta power (delta threshold), separating the typically bimodal distribution of the delta power into a lower and higher range.